mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Carrier ID

 * Claim Name: carrier_id
-* Claim Description: Identifier for the carrier or logistics provider responsible for the shipment.
+* Claim Description: Identifier for the carrier or logistics provider responsible for the shipment, such as a GLUE Identifier.
 * Change Controller: IETF
 * Reference: {{carrier_id}} of this specification